kayuksel/pytorch-ars/README.md

 - Prioritized Experience Replay (https://arxiv.org/abs/1511.05952)

 Experimental Ideas: Apply Deep Compression techniques from Han. et. al. to reduce the parameter space for random search during the training.
-What about using ARS for post-training a model that has been trained regularly?
+What about using ARS for post-training a model that is pre-trained with gradient descent?

 Please, check the following repository if you are looking for an implementation of the original ARS method in PyTorch: https://github.com/alexis-jacq/Pytorch_Policy_Search_Optimizer